lilleman ba4503b4d1

 • web (verifier)JWKS_URL (default file://…/tokenizer/jwks.json).
 A file:// set is re-read live (5-min TTL, plus an immediate reload on an unknown kid); a base64:// set is immutable and rotates only on a web redeploy.
 For rotation, use file:// on the web side so it picks up new keys without a restart.

-Why rotation is zero-downtime.
-Kratos signs with the first key in the set and stamps its kid in each JWT header; web selects the verify key by that kid.
-So a set can hold the new key and the old one at once — tokens minted before and after the swap both verify.
+Rotation is zero-downtime because Kratos signs with the first key in the set and stamps its kid in each JWT header, while web selects the verify key by that kid — so a set can hold the new key and the old one at once, and tokens minted before and after the swap both verify.

 Scheduled rotation

-The token TTL is 10 min (kratos.ymlwhoami.tokenizer.…ttl); the wait window below is one TTL + clock skew, round up to ~12 min.
-Run from the repo root (paths are container-relative; with the dev bind-mount they edit the real file).
+The token TTL is 10 min (kratos.ymlwhoami.tokenizer.…ttl); the wait window below is one TTL + clock skew, rounded up to ~12 min.
+Run from the repo root.

 1. Prepend a fresh key (new key first, old key kept) — write via a temp file so the shell's > can't truncate the input before it's read: